mikebaker85/shiptheory-api-docs/source/includes/main.md

 reference | Yes | Your unique reference for this shipment.
 We use this when a carrier needs a unique identifier for your shipment, if this is longer than 25 characters the shipment may be rejected reference2 | Yes | A second non-unique reference delivery_service | No | The Shiptheory delivery service ID.
 See Delivery Services.
-If this is not provided or you pass a delivery service that does not exist, the shipment will be subject to any shipping rules setup on your account shipment_detail | |
+If this is not provided or you pass a delivery service that does not exist, the shipment will be subject to any shipping rules setup on your account increment | No | Only supported alongside ``delivery_service`, used when an account has multiple instances of the same carrier.
+See <a href="https://support.shiptheory.com/support/solutions/articles/24000060014-finding-your-carrier-increment" target="_blank">Finding Your Carrier Increment</a>
+shipment_detail | |
 weight | Yes | The weight of the shipment in kilograms, to three decimal places parcels | Yes | The number of boxes or labels as a full number